-Benefits of virtual cards
+Pros of virtual credit cards

 - Your long-term payment and personal information is better protected.
 Even if a potential hacker were to obtain your data from a virtual credit card transaction, the account number won’t be linked to your identity and will likely expire before they can take advantage.

-Disadvantages of virtual cards
+Cons of virtual credit cards

 How to get a virtual credit card